 That’s why in 2015, The Brain Tumour Charity outlined a five-year strategy ‘Defeating Brain Tumours’.
 This strategy set the unapologetically ambitious goals of doubling survival and halving the harm caused by brain tumours in the UK.

-This report summarises our proudest achievements as well as the difficult challenges we have faced since 2015 in striving towards these goals.
+This report summarises our progress, highlighting our proudest achievements as well as the difficult challenges we have faced since 2015 in striving towards these goals

 We will learn from our challenges and build on these foundations, driving forward transformational projects to secure more impact, going further and faster towards our vision of a world where brain tumours are defeated.

 1Cancer Research UK, http://www.cancerresearchuk.org/health-professional/cancer-statistics/statistics-by-cancer-type/brain-other-cns-and-intracranial-tumours/survival, (Data: England and Wales, 2010–2011, ICD-10 C71 – malignant tumours).
 Accessed June 2018.
 2Estimated for malignant and non-malignant brain and CNS tumours using the latest data on UK cancer registries for England, Scotland, Wales and Northern Ireland in 2020.
 Enquiries on the estimate to be directed to The Brain Tumour Charity.
 3Cancer Research UK, https://www.cancerresearchuk.org/health-professional/cancer-statistics/statistics-by-cancer-type/brain-other-cns-and-intracranial-tumours#heading-Zero, (Data: 2015–2017, UK).
 Accessed October 2020.